paragjnath/thousandfeeds/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

 <p>Thousandfeeds is an online magazine with variety of content.
-Thousandfeeds believes in quality of content to serve the thirst of voracious reader.
-This website has been created with mediumish-jekyll-template</p>
+Thousandfeeds believes in quality of content to serve the thirst of voracious reader.This website has been created with mediumish-jekyll-template</p>

 </div>